 Benefit: 2.5% of final average salary for each year of service, and not to exceed 75% of final average salary.
-"Final average salary" is determined by dividing the total pensionable salary during 96 consecutive months of service within the last 120 months of service in which total pensionable salary was the highest, by the number of months of service in that period.
-Annual salary for this purpose will not exceed the salary cap, indexed by the lesser of 3% or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November 1st.
+"Final average salary" is determined by dividing the total pensionable salary during 48 consecutive months of service within the last 60 months of service in which total pensionable salary was the highest, by the number of months of service in that period (or by dividing the total pensionable salary during 96 consecutive months of service within the last 120 months of service in which total pensionable salary was the highest, by the number of months of service in that period, if greater).
+Annual salary for this purpose will not exceed the salary cap, indexed by the lesser of 3% or the CPI-U for the 12 months ending with the September preceding each November 1st.
 The salary cap will not decrease.

-Annual Increase in Benefit: The initial increase date will be the latter of the January $1^{st}$ after the pensioner turns age 60 or the January $1^{st}$ after the benefit date anniversary.
-Subsequent increases will be granted every January $1^{st}$ thereafter.
-The initial increase and subsequent increases will be the lesser of 3% of the original benefit or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November $1^{st}$ .
+Annual Increase in Benefit: The initial increase date will be the latter of the January 1st after the pensioner turns age 60 or the January 1st after the benefit date anniversary.
+Subsequent increases will be granted every January 1st thereafter.
+The initial increase and subsequent increases will be the lesser of 3% of the original benefit or 1⁄2 of the CPI-U for the 12 months ending with the September preceding each November 1st.